 This is why the ProGuard project aims to strengthen and professionalise guardianship in Europe by creating a practical toolkit including a train-the-trainer methodology.

-The toolkit will roll out and deliver previously tried and tested training modules and tools and best practices in a structured way.
+The toolkit delivers previously tried and tested training modules and tools and best practices in a structured way.
 Specifically, the toolkit will help guardians in their efforts to work in the best interest of the child, by strengthening their professionalism, mandate and position.
 It will also help to identify and apply durable solutions in the best interest of the child.

-ProGuard is co-funded by the EU and led by Nidos in the Netherlands.
+ProGuard was co-funded by the EU and led by Nidos in the Netherlands.
 The partners include METAdrasi (EL), Danish Red Cross (DK), Jugendhilfe Süd-Niedersachsen (DE), Orphans court Latvia (LV), Amici

-The CBSS will organise a meeting of Baltic Sea Region stakeholders on provisional guardianship of children in migration.
-This activity will be a key follow-up on the Unaccompanied Children conference from December 2016, which developed The Stockholm Conclusions Promoting Good Practices in Protecting Migrant and Asylum Seeking Children, especially Unaccompanied Children, and Finding Solutions for the Children, Families, Societies and States – December 2016.
+This activity was a key follow-up on the Unaccompanied Children conference from December 2016, which developed The Stockholm Conclusions Promoting Good Practices in Protecting Migrant and Asylum Seeking Children, especially Unaccompanied Children, and Finding Solutions for the Children, Families, Societies and States – December 2016.

 Co-funded by the European Union